-For both versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 56 bits.
-For the version vo2.04.002 the certification covers the CMAC functionality too.
+For both versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 112 and 168 Bits.
+For the version v2.04.002 the certification covers the CMAC functionality too.

-Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in three alternative versions, significantly simplifying the management of the SOLID FLASHTM NVM functionality.
-The HSL (all versions) constitutes an application interface (API) accessing the HSM state machine and abstracting low level properties like special function registers and settings of specific hardware features.
+Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in different alternative versions significantly simplifying the management of the SOLID FLASHTM NVM functionality.
+The HSL (all versions) constitutes an application interface (API) accessing the HSL state machine and abstracting low level properties like special function registers and settings of specific hardware features.
 In short the HSL provides a user friendly also use case oriented interface considering endurance, reliability and performance.